MetaMask/keyring-api/README.md

   ```

 - The `buildHandlersChain` helper function was removed from the API.
 Instead,
-  should implement your own handler.
+  you must implement your own handler.
 For example:

   ```ts
   export const onRpcRequest: OnRpcRequestHandler = async ({